Ilya-Grigoriev/My_NeoVim_Config/README.md

 # Java

+- Supposedly, that `eclipse.jdt.ls` is installed in your home folder.
 - If you're using Java, then go to `ftplugin/java.lua` file and change `{your_username}` to your username in OS.

 # LSP